Safe Control of Yellow Jackets, Hornets and Wasps

 A wasp is defined as any insect that is a member of the Hymenoptera order and is not an ant or bee.
-Yellow Jackets and other wasp species are some of the most common home and garden pests throughout the United States.
-Although stinging wasps like yellow jackets, paper wasps and hornets may become a hazard late in the summer and into fall, they truly are beneficial insects and should be preserved unless they present a direct danger.
+Yellow Jackets, Hornets and other wasp species are some of the most common home and garden pests throughout the United States.
+Although stinging wasps like yellow jackets, paper wasps and hornets may become a hazard late in the summer and into fall.
+However, they are beneficial insects and should be preserved unless they present a direct danger.
 Most are efficient predators and help regulate pest insects, including caterpillars, within a few hundred feet of their nest sites.
 Some of the most common species include:

 - Yellow Jackets – distinctive horizontal black and yellow bands, narrow waist (petiole), large nests in covered areas or under overhangs

 - Tarantula Hawks – some of the largest wasps known, metallic blue/black to greenish coloration, nectar feeders, solitary

 - Paper Wasps – slender bodies, long legs, variable coloration (mostly black to dark brown with yellow markings), feed on nectar and pest insects, medium sized nests in protected areas

 - Mud Wasps (Mud Daubers) – primarily black body with variable yellow markings, long stretched out segment connecting the thorax and abdomen, solitary, individual nests that can be clustered

 Identification & Life Cycle:

 Similar to bees, most species of wasps are solitary and nest alone or in small groups.
 These solitary wasps are generally less aggressive than social wasps and pose little threat to humans unless they are disturbed.
 Many solitary wasps parasitize pest insects and have become valuable for use in horticultural and agricultural settings for their use in controlling whiteflies, aphids and more.